DATES: January 18 – 21, 2027

 RECOMMENDED READINGS

-• Rain/Snow covering for your camera and lens as it sits waiting on a tripod.
+- Rain/Snow covering for your camera and lens.
+Large enough for both as they sit waiting on a tripod.
 This does not need to be fancy, but it does need to be effective even when the wind is blowing (lightly).

-• Manual (optional but a great thing to have at home) or books for your post processing software.
-If you don’t have a manual or book, and you use an Adobe product, I would highly recommend you investigate the library of books produced by Scott Kelby.
+- Books for your post processing software.
+If you don’t have a manual or book, and you use an Adobe product, I would highly recommend you consider the library of books produced by Scott Kelby.
 He has written them for every version of Photoshop, Lightroom and Elements.
 His books are easy to follow and entertaining to read.
-Purchase the one for the version you are using, regardless of how old or outdated.
+Purchase the one for the version of software you are using, regardless of how old or outdated.
 If you are using product other than Adobe, try to find a manual of some sort.
 Many can be downloaded online.

 Whom to Contact: For any questions, concerns, or additional information please contact the following: